vakabus/mff-unixadmin/README.md

 # ImmuVM

-This is my setup for unix administration class on MFF UK.
+This is my obscure setup for unix administration class on MFF UK.
 It's a set of scripts used together to generate initial ramdisks for diskless VMs.
 That means, the VM's are kind of immutable.
 They can't be changed from within.
+However, to support manipulations with bigger data, the VMs can be configured to migrate themselves to disk shortly after boot.

 ## How to use this?